Are you willing to do the work to get in front of federal buyers for the win? If so, it’s closing time.

 Any time one of your contacts is too busy right now, ask whether before or after October 1st would be better.
 Whether it’s this fiscal year or next, get an appointment on the calendar.

-Also keep in mind that federal agency procurement forecasts are filled with big projects and long lead times.
+Also keep in mind that Federal agency procurement forecasts are filled with big projects, and many have long lead times.
 The last few weeks of the fiscal year is not the time to be looking for something to bid over the next few weeks.

 Just don’t do it.